 Today, I’m excited to have Eric Rosenberg from Personal Profitability, a finance, travel, and technology writer originally from Denver, Colorado living in Ventura, California.
-When away from the keyboard, Eric he enjoys exploring the world, flying small airplanes, discovering new craft beers, riding his beach cruiser bicycle, and spending time with his wife and baby girl.
+When away from the keyboard, Eric enjoys exploring the world, flying small airplanes, discovering new craft beers, riding his beach cruiser bicycle, and spending time with his wife and baby girl.

 1. When did you graduate and with what degree?